top of page

 Life on the Farm

-We had cows, pigs and crops.
+I grew up on a 300 acre farm on the Arlington Prairie.
+It was located in Columbia County near Morrisonville, Wisconsin.
+It was a pretty big farm, at that time, so we always had hired help.
+Sometimes they lived with us in the big farmhouse.
+We had cows, pigs, chickens and crops.
 We had a lot of chores, as farm kids do.
-I had to milk the cows and wash the separator (a manual device in farming of the past used for separating the milk into cream and skimmed milk).
+I had to wash the separator (a manual device in farming of the past used for separating the milk into cream and skimmed milk).
 I also collected the eggs from the chickens.
 We had a big garden and a lot to do on the farm.

-When I was young, my father paid tuition to send us over to Morrisonville to go to school, which wasn’t too far, as we lived about a mile north of town.
+When I was young, my father paid tuition to send us over to Morrisonville to go to school for grades one through eight, which wasn’t too far, as we lived about a mile north of town.
 We would either walk or take a bicycle.
 My brother, who is two years older, would give me a ride on his bike, until I got my own.
 Sometimes the neighbor boy would give me a ride, as well.

 After World War II, you couldn’t find a bike.
 They finally found one for me, which was second hand.

-I remember when we entered the war.
-That day we were out at my aunt’s farm on the hill and she came out of the house to tell us, “We’re at war!”
+I remember when we entered World War II.
+That day we were out at my Aunt Blanche’s farm on the hill and she came out of the house to tell us, “We’re at war!”
 They had heard the news of the bombing of Pearl Harbor on the radio.

-Farm help was hard to get then.
-Gasoline, flour and so much was rationed at the time.
-I remember they sold bonds, and we collected milkweed pods to help in the war effort.
+Once the war started, farm help was hard to get.
+Gasoline, flour, sugar and so much more was rationed at the time.
+I remember they sold war bonds.
+We collected milkweed pods to help in the war effort.
 (During the height of World War II, milkweed was valued for its floss.
 It was naturally buoyant and water-repellant.
 The military used the fibers to fill life jackets for soldiers.
 It took two 20-pound bags of milkweed pods to make one life preserver.
 Government ads encouraged school children to collect the pods to help our American soldiers.)

 High School Years

-At that time, there weren’t busses.
-Then my dad bought a car for my brother.
+At that time, there weren’t school busses, so my dad bought a car for my brother.
 He would pick up several of our neighbor kids, all boys.
 They would go practice football after school.
 Back then, they had six-man football.
 Soon after, they changed it.

 I would have to wait with the other girls until our brothers were done with their practice.
 We girls would sit on a terrace and study or just talk.
-We had a good group of friends.
+We had a good group of friends who remained lifetime friends.

-In high school, I attended the football games.
-Sometimes we’d catch the train coming from Madison to Portage to go watch a game and then take the train back.
+In high school, I attended the DeForest football games.
+Sometimes we’d catch the train to come home to Morrisonvile after the game.
 We wouldn’t get home sometimes until 10:30 at night!
-I’d either stay over at my girlfriend’s home or with my aunt, who lived nearby.
+I’d either stay over at my girlfriend’s home or with my Aunt Blanche, who lived near the train station.

-Sometimes, we’d take the bus into Madison and do things.
-We could walk out to Hwy 51, about a mile, and the bus driver would know that we wanted to go to Madison.
-He’d pick us up and it was a half hour ride into the city.
+Sometimes, we’d take the Greyhound bus into Madison to go shopping.
+We could walk out to Hwy 51, about a mile, and the bus driver would know to pick us up and take us to the capitol square.
+It was just a half hour ride into the city.

 Joanne Quam